jingleheimer-schmidt/cutscene-creator/readme.md

 To manually set those values for a given waypoint, add tags with the values you want after the waypoint:

-`transition <value>`  - The number of seconds it takes to get to the waypoint `wait <value>`        - The number of ticks to wait at the waypoint before going to the next one `zoom <value>`        - The zoom level when arriving at the waypoint
+`transition <value>`  - The number of seconds it takes to get to the waypoint `wait <value>`        - The number of seconds to wait at the waypoint before going to the next one `zoom <value>`        - The zoom level when arriving at the waypoint

 You can also use shorthand for the tags: `t`, `w`, and `z`